What Is Health Insurance: How It Works, Costs and Types

 How Are Health Insurance Rates Determined?

-For ACA-compliant plans, health insurance carriers are only allowed to calculate your rates based on five factors:[10]
+Health insurance premiums are unaffected by your health status, medical history and gender.
+Instead, health insurance carriers are only allowed to calculate your rates based on the below five factors:[14]

 How To Get Health Insurance

-To buy health insurance from the ACA marketplace, you will need to do so during open enrollment, which runs from November 1 to January 15 in most states, although it may be possible to enroll another time if you qualify for a special enrollment period.[12]
-The open enrollment period for Medicare Advantage plans starts October 15 and ends December 7 and Medicaid enrollment is open all year round.[13][14]
+To buy health insurance from the ACA marketplace, you will need to do so during open enrollment, which runs from November 1 to January 15 in most states, although it may be possible to enroll at another time if you qualify for a special enrollment period.[17]
+The open enrollment period for Medicare starts October 15 and ends December 7.
+If you’re enrolled in a Medicare Advantage plan, you can switch to another one or return to Original Medicare between January 1 and March 31.[18]
+Meanwhile, Medicaid enrollment is open all year round.[19]

-If you want to quickly compare rates from multiple healthcare providers, SmartFinancial can help.
-Just type your zip code below and then answer a quick questionnaire about your coverage needs nad budget and we can help match you with an insurance agent who can find the best policy for you.
+If you want to quickly compare rates from multiple health care providers, SmartFinancial can help.
+Click here to complete a form and we can help match you with an insurance agent who can find the best policy for you.

 Receive a Free Health Insurance Quote Today!